lereldarion/ccontrol/benchs/README.md

 This directory contains code snippets to demonstrate how ccontrol can be used to measure and optimize cache performance.

+Note: stencil.c and cache\_latency.c have not been adapted to the new ccontrol. cache-bandwidth.c is a small (badly designed) cache bandwidth experiment that is up to date with ccontrol itself.

 The exp.h file
 ==============